lukso-network/docs/docs/learn/dapp-developer/set-nft-metadata.md

 // change this with the actual tokenId to update metadata for const tokenId = "0x0000000000000000000000000000000000000000000000000000000000000001";

-// change this with the actual VerifiableURI of the metadata uploaded on IPFS const metadataValue = "0x..."
+// change this with the actual VerifiableURI of the metadata uploaded somewhere (S3, IPFS, etc...) const metadataValue = "0x..."

 let setTokenIdMetadataTxn = await lsp8Contract.setDataForTokenId(